 This all boils down to the one use already mentioned.
 The Six Moon Designs Minimalist V2 could be an excellent weeklong adventure pack or thru-hiking pack for folks with torso measurements in the 16”-18” range.

-Disclosure: Six Moon Designs provided SectionHiker.com with a pack for this review.Editor's note: If you’re thinking about buying gear that we’ve reviewed on SectionHiker.com, you can help support us in the process.
+Disclosure: Six Moon Designs provided SectionHiker.com with a pack for this review.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!